Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Find and fix performance drops by utilising Google Search Console to identify what needs attention on your website.

 Typically, the console displays issues within a viewable window of up to 16 months, but that timeframe may need to be bigger.
-This can be addressed by accessing a date range by clicking on the “Date: Last 3 months” bubble.
+To address this, access a date range by clicking on the “Date: Last 3 months” bubble.

-You will have the option to choose the time range manually or between a predefined time range, such as the last 7 days, last 28 days, etc. Additionally, you can hit the “Compare” tab to compare the performance of your website in the specified time range.
+You will have the option to choose the time range manually or from a predefined range, such as the last 7 days, the last 28 days, etc. Additionally, you can hit the “Compare” tab to compare your website’s performance in the specified time range.

 After clicking “Apply”, you will have a wide variety of data displayed, with plenty of interactive elements that help you understand it better.
 You can view the number of clicks, impressions, CTR, and position and how they have changed over time, allowing you to address any potential issues.